Phase Transition in the S&P Stock Market: Time Dependence of and Phase Transition

 \section{Time Dependence of $\beta_i$ and Phase Transition}

-In the previous section the coefficients $\gamma$ and $\beta$ have been discussed on a long time scale.
-At smaller time scales they can be time dependent.
-To minimize the influence of the noise we produced by a finite observation window $t_w$, we chose a rather large window of $t_w=7$ years.
-This implies that we can only detect long term changes in $\beta_i$.
-We diagonalize $C$ for the S\&P data in overlapping steps of 1 year.
+In the previous section the coefficients $\gamma$ and $\beta$ have been discussed for a long time scale.
+In general however, they will be time dependent.
+To minimize the influence of the noise produced by a finite observation window $t_w$, we chose a rather large window of $t_w=4$ years.
+This implies that only long term changes in $\beta_i$ can be detected.
+In the following, we diagonalize $C$ for the S\&P data in overlapping steps of 1 year.

 The resulting time dependence of $\beta_i(\tau)$ is shown in figure \ref{fig4} for the 60 firms with the smallest average traded volume.
-Before 2005 their beta values are relatively constant with values $\le 1$; as expected for small firms having less impact on the market.
+Before 2005, their beta values are relatively constant with values $\le 1$, as expected for small firms with less impact on the market.
 Around 2005 some firms with previously small $\beta$ experience a drastic increase and become market leaders (firms with $\beta_i(2008) > 1.3$ are indicated by solid lines).
 A different picture appears if we look at $\beta_i(\tau)$ for firms with large average traded volume shown in figure \ref{fig3} for the 60 largest firms.
 Of course this set contains market leaders.
 Those in 2002 are denoted by solid lines.
 However, in 2005 they disappear in favor of new firms as in the case of small firms.
 Therefore in 2005 a reorganization of the market has happened.
-This depends on the the type of stocks.
-The 18 market leaders in the set of all firms with $\beta_i>1.39$ in the year 2002 are listed in table \ref{tab1} and in table \ref{tab2} for the year 2008.
-The 2002 list contains dominantly large firms from the computing sector.
+This depends on the the sector classification of the firms.
+The 18 market leaders in the set of all firms with $\beta_i>1.39$ in the year 2002 are listed in table \ref{tab1} and in table \ref{tab2} those for the year 2008.
+The 2002 list contains dominantly large firms from the IT sector.
 After the transition in 2008 the list contains firms of all sizes spread over many sectors.

-This behavior of $\beta_i$ indicates a phase transition.
-A macroeconomic order parameter that explains this transition should take into account the (large) $\beta_i$ values, the traded volume (see also \cite{dark}) and the sectors $s$ of the firms.
+This behavior of $\beta_i$ might indicate a phase transition.
+A macroeconomic order parameter that explains this transition should take into account the (large) $\beta_i$ values, the traded volume (see also \citep{dark}) and the sectors $s$ of the firms.
 For $s$ we use the GICS classification scheme into $S=10$ sectors given in table \ref{tab3}.
-The following function $R$ describes the risk in each sector $s$ due to the $\beta$ coefficients
+From the point of view of an investor, one can say that the following function $R$ describes the risk (volatility) in each sector $s$ due to the $\beta$ coefficients